LehuyH/slasho/docs/README.md

 } as Slasho.Event<keyof Slasho.ClientEvents>;
 ```

-Again, let's add it into the bot configuration below.
+Again, let's add it to the bot configuration below.
 ```ts
 events:[onReady]
 ```